Cennywise/Dashboard-of-Data-Professionals-Survey/README.md

 # Dashboard for Data Professionals Survey
-## A Dashboard of Survey Data from Professionals in Data Analysis Regarding Their Careers
+## A Dashboard of Survey Data from Data Analysts Regarding Their Careers